AvisoNovate/rook/docs/arg-resolvers.rst

     A form parameter.
 Endpoints using this should include the io.aviso.rook.interceptors/keywordized-form interceptor.

-Further details about these are in the API documentation.
+Further details about these are in the `API documentation <http://avisonovate.github.io/docs/rook/io.aviso.rook.arg-resolvers.html#var-default-arg-resolvers>`_.

 Defining New Argument Resolvers
 -------------------------------